-Oakland Coliseum will become a mass-vaccination site starting February 16, Governor Newsom and the Biden-Harris administration announced on February 3.
+Governor Newsom and the Biden-Harris administration announced on February 3.
 Oakland Coliseum and Cal State LA will be pilot mass vaccination sites co-run by the Federal Emergency Management Agency (FEMA) and the State of California through the Governor's Office of Emergency Services (Cal OES).
-The two sites were chosen to increase access for communities disproportionately impacted by COVID-19.
-Registration for vaccine appointments will eventually be available through the state's MyTurn scheduling system.
+The two sites were

-In addition to the Coliseum site, mass vaccination sites are planned at the Berkeley Golden Gate Fields Buchanan parking lot, and at the Alameda Fair Grounds.
+In addition to the Coliseum site, mass vaccination sites are planned in Berkeley, expected to open February 4 for people living in northern Alameda County, and at the Alameda and Solano Fair Grounds.

 Vaccinations are available now for health care workers, nursing home residents and elders.
 Many vaccination sites have opened appointments for people ages 75+ and 65+ though it's been difficult to get appointments due to low supply and high demand.
-Starting February 8 in Alameda County, a small group of essential workers in education/child care, emergency services and food/agriculture became eligible for vaccines under Phase 1b Tier 1.
+Starting February 8 in Alameda County, essential workers in education/child care, emergency services and food/agriculture will be eligible for vaccines under Phase 1b Tier 1.